-What Makes Your AC Freeze Up
+What Makes Your AC Freeze Up?

 Another common cause of freezing is a change in outdoor conditions.
 If an air conditioner is running when the air outside drops below a certain temperature, its internal temperature may drop enough to allow ice to form.
 This happens most commonly overnight as the air cools down after sunset.
 Ice that consistently appears in the morning is usually caused by outside conditions.
+This isn’t particularly common during a mid-Atlantic summer, but it’s something to be aware of.

 What to Do If Your AC Freezes Up